-Recently, the CWPRU updated the level III reference sediment yields within the Tombigbee River Basin.
-The reference yields, or TMDL target, for this TMDL were derived from the empirical analysis of historical flow and suspended sediment concentrations for stable streams in the appropriate level III ecoregion(s) for HUC 03160104, which is the Southeastern Plains Ecoregion (65).
+Recently, the CWPRU updated the level III reference sediment yields within the Big Black River Basin.
+The reference yields, or TMDL target, for this TMDL were derived from the empirical analysis of historical flow and suspended sediment concentrations for stable streams in the appropriate level III ecoregion(s) for HUC 08060202, which are the Southeastern Plains Ecoregion (65), the Mississippi Alluvial Plain Ecoregion (73), and the Mississippi Valley Loess Plains Ecoregion (74).

 According to 40 CFR §130.2 (i), TMDLs can be expressed in terms of mass per time, toxicity, or other appropriate measure.
 This TMDL is expressed as the tons of sediment that can be discharged from an acre of a subwatershed during a day (tons/acre/day) at the effective discharge and still attain the applicable water quality standard.
-This results in a range of acceptable reference yields in tons per acre per day at the effective discharge for each water body within HUC 03160104.
+This results in a range of acceptable reference yields in tons per acre per day at the effective discharge for each water body within HUC 08060202.